x4b50/lv/README.md

 - [x] add string literals
 - [ ] extract that 48 for pointers to some global var
 - [ ] add comments in some places
-- [x] use vec::append instead of iterating over bytes
+- [x] use vec::extend instead of iterating over bytes
 - [x] use macros to reduce number of lines (there are technically still some)
 - [x] labels don't parse '_'
 - [ ] add more tests